 Myth #1 — If my teeth are healthy, then I don’t need to go to the dentist.

 Wrong!
-Only a trained dental professional can tell for sure if your teeth are healthy, and even if they are, you still need to visit the dentist.
+Only a trained dental professional can tell for sure if your teeth are healthy, and even if they are, you still need to visit the dentist in Reston.
 We do a LOT more than just clean your teeth at your semi-annual appointments, we check for signs of gum disease and oral cancers, we identify sources of pain, and we make sure your teeth are strong and healthy.
 Regular visits are necessary to prevent potentially painful and expensive problems in the future.

 Myth #2 — Bleeding gums are normal.